bprinty/Flask-Authorize/docs/usage.rst

 * Read access to existing content.
 * Updates to existing content.
 * Deletion of existing content.
+* Other customized specific actions on existing content.

 Moreover, there are several mechanisms for assigning permissions to users of the application:

 * Role-based access control via permissions or restrictions (RBACs).
 * Group-based access control via permissions or restrictions.
-* Access rights for existing content via owner/group(s) and permission scheme (ACLs).
+* Access rights for existing content via owner/group(s) and permission schemes (ACLs).

+This package tries to accomodate each of these needs, providing a flexible set of tools to accommodate each of these schemes, where developers can simply use what their application requires.

 ..
 Wikipedia provides a good description of the purpose of ACLS:

 ..
 An access-control list (ACL), with respect to a computer file system, is a list of permissions attached to an object.
 An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects.[1]
 Each entry in a typical ACL specifies a subject and an operation.
 For instance, if a file object has an ACL that contains (Alice: read,write; Bob: read), this would give Alice permission to read and write the file and Bob to only read it.

 However, there are many different schemes for providing access control, such as Role-based access control, access control lists, or custom schemes.
-This plugin provides a flexible set of tools to accommodate each of these schemes, where developers can simply use what their application requires.